 This can be tailored into a workshop of one to four hours as well as a one or two-day workshop.
 I am willing to travel in order to provide this opportunity elsewhere.

 I was invited to be a guest on Journalverse, which is a gathering place for those who know the power of writing to heal, change, and grow and who want to learn directly from the thought leaders, authors, and experts in the field.
-I was delighted to share ideas about the gift of legacy writing which we give to ourselves and to others.
+As a legacy educator, I was delighted to share ideas about the gift of legacy journaling which we give to ourselves and to others.
 Click here to hear the telecast.